Moxinilian/macroboard/README.md

 ## About Windows support

-The Windows API is utter trash, there is no good way to achieve the functionality of this project on Windows as open source software.
+The Windows API is really not great, there is no good way to achieve the functionality of this project on Windows as open source software.

 If you need a macro key board on Windows using `macroboard`, set up a Linux machine on which you plug your keyboard.
 Then, network the Linux machine with the Windows machine to send events from Linux to Windows.
 I know, this is very sad.